 A baby on oxygen

 Often, the first treatment a baby will be given is oxygen.
 There are several ways to administer oxygen: using a mask, by oxygen prongs or by placing an oxygen headbox over the baby’s head.
-In the first instance your baby’s oxygen will most likely be administered by mask.
+In the first instance, your baby’s oxygen will most likely be administered by mask.

-If your baby is very ill, and does not respond to oxygen alone, the next treatment likely to be used is a CPAP machine.
-CPAP stands for continuous positive airway pressure: it uses air pressure to stop airways collapsing.
+If your baby is very ill and does not respond to oxygen alone, the next treatment likely to be used is a CPAP machine.
+CPAP stands for continuous positive airway pressure: it uses air pressure to stop airways from collapsing.
 This means your baby does not have to work so hard to breathe.

 If your baby is still not able to breathe with a CPAP machine, then she will be placed on a ventilator.
 This does the breathing for the baby.
-If your baby needs a ventilator she will transferred to an intensive care unit, and may be sedated.
+If your baby needs a ventilator she will be transferred to an intensive care unit and may be sedated.
 It can be very frightening to see your baby on a ventilator, but even if this happens she is likely to recover well.
 That first time our daughter had bronchiolitis she needed a ventilator for 9 days.

-Although in the photograph below right I am holding my daughter, when she was severely ill with bronchiolitis this was not possible.
-Like her, if your baby needs ventilating, she is likely to be in an intensive care cot or crib, and will be monitored carefully.
+Although in the photograph below I am holding my daughter, when she was severely ill with bronchiolitis this was not possible.
+Like her, if your baby needs ventilating, she is likely to be in an intensive care cot or crib and will be monitored carefully.
 She will also need to be fed through a tube or by given a drip.

-Sometimes nurses also needed to remove the excess mucus from my daughter lungs when she was very ill.
+Sometimes nurses also needed to remove the excess mucus from my daughter's lungs when she was very ill.
 This meant suctioning off the mucus by use of a long tube.
 To do that they had to take her off the ventilator, and so they also performed a procedure known as "hand bagging" that means manually ventilating the lungs.
 Only seriously ill babies will require this treatment.

 Bronchiolitis Can Escalate Rapidly

-Sometimes the condition of babies with bronchiolitis can deteriorate very rapidly and this is what happened with our daughter.
-When we brought her to hospital she was breathing unaided and her color looked fine, so the staff were not unduly concerned.
+Sometimes the condition of babies with bronchiolitis can deteriorate very rapidly and this is what happened to our daughter.
+When we brought her to the hospital she was breathing unaided, and her color looked fine, so the staff were not unduly concerned.
 When a nurse checked oxygen saturation, she at first thought the monitor must be wrong because the level was so low.
 Our daughter was then given oxygen and her saturation increased.
 But by the time doctors had taken a chest x-ray, she needed a CPAP machine and about an hour later was on the ventilator and 80% oxygen.
 (Air is 21% oxygen.)
 Even so, after 9 days in intensive care, she was well enough to return to a children’s ward and after 4 weeks in hospital she came home.

 The second time our daughter had bronchiolitis was a year later, and after a night receiving medication through a nebulizer, by morning she was bouncing in her hospital crib.